Vyral/sam-levy/_posts/2023-08-30-falling-in-love-with-real-estate-a-tale-of-unexpected-beginnings.md

 {% include excerpt.html %}

-Today I’ll be sharing my real estate journey; how I got started and fell in love with the industry.
+Today, I’ll be sharing my real estate journey: how I got started and fell in love with the industry.

 I got into real estate in 2013 after my grandparents passed away.
 Their house was vacant, and I was unsure about my career path after finishing college.
 At the suggestion of my parents, I decided to pursue a real estate license.
 This was a new direction for me since I had a degree in marketing.